Introduction

 Location

-The premises consist of a mid-eighteenth century house and converted mill buildings, containing offices and a scientific laboratory, restoration studios, studios for panel treatment and the relining of canvases, and studios for photography and x-radiography.
-The Institute's Library contains technical and art-historical books, archives, photographs and slides.
+The Institute houses a modern open-plan studio, offices, scientific laboratory, microscopy laboratory and studios for photography and x-radiography.
+The Institute's unique conservation library contains technical and art-historical books, archives, photographs and slides.

 London Studio